memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 ### Usage

-The following procedure is expected when using **Node classification**:
+A basic node classification workflow is as follows:

-- fill Memgraph with data using Cypher, CSV, or easily with our already prepared datasets
+- load data to Memgraph
 - you should first set parameters by calling `set_model_parameters()` function
   - you should probably set **node features** label
 - now call `train()` function